Kathy Bates: Reception and acting style

 Since her universally acclaimed breakout role in Misery (1990), Bates has often been referred to by the media as one of America's most respected actresses.

 She has been praised for her ability to portray a wide range of characters across genres and performing media.
 Bates ascribes this to her perceived lack of conventional beauty, which has allowed her to take on unconventional and interesting roles from the very beginning of her career.
 Derek Malcolm of The Guardian noted that Bates emerged as a new kind of a film actress unrestrained by the necessity to be glamorous, a standard that had hitherto been expected of female screen stars.
-Referring to her acting talent, Malcolm added that, "[Bates] is a fine actress who knows that less in the way of a ‘performance’ is often more and that strong moments have to be severely rationed."
+Referring to her acting talent, Malcolm added that, "[Bates] is a fine actress who knows that less in the way of a 'performance' is often more and that strong moments have to be severely rationed."
 Roger Ebert suggested that her role of Annie Wilkes is a prime example of Bates' exceptional talent for versatility, commenting that she is "uncanny in her ability to switch, in an instant, from sweet solicitude to savage scorn".

 In addition to commending Bates for her versatility, critics have pointed to her remarkable talent for making her characters believable, no matter how strange or unconventional their personality may be.
 Jacob Trussell of Film School Rejects notes how "truthful" Bates' performances are, observing that her ability to access a character's inner life enables her to "approach [them] from unique angles that can surprise even the writers who created them".

 Due to being theatrically trained, Bates tends to invest considerable time in studying the script, examining her given character's background, and rehearsing.

 Personal life

 As a teenager, Bates wrote self-described "sad songs" and struggled with bouts of depression.
 Bates was married to Tony Campisi for six years, from 1991 until their divorce in 1997.
-She is a member of the United Methodist Church and a registered Democrat.
+She met Campisi in 1977 and dated him for 14 years before their marriage.